anasgauba/ChatRoom/README.md

      user clicks from "All" button ListView, he can click anywhere except "Active" button (if he clicks "Active" button, then he has to reclick himself from "All" button).

  - HOW TO USE CHATROOM APP?
 (Details regarding ChatRomm App Usage):
    - When the program runs, it shows "All" users listView automatically.
    - If you wish not to add new User, make sure to select an existing user from "All" listView and type a message and send it.
-After sending a message, you can see in "Active" listView that the user is ACTIVE/LOGGEDIN, also can see on the blue button with the selected user's Name shown.
+After sending a message, you can see in "Active" listView that the user is ACTIVE/LOGGEDIN (any user becomes active when it gets selected and it types a message), also can see on the blue button with the selected user's name shown.
    - To logOff, click the user's name in listView to log him off (once he's actually logged in).
       - If you go to "Active" listView and click a user to logOff, the "Active" listView updates and now, you will not find the user you just clicked in "Active" listView (he's logged off).
 The blue button will also not have this user's name shown.
-       - If you don't go to "Active" listView to
+      - If you don't go to "Active" listView to logOff and want to logOff from "All" listView (knowing you already typed a message and now know who you're), you can also select this loggedIn user from "All" listView as well to make him logOff.
+Notice that if you select a loggedIn user from "All" listView, it directs you to updated "Active" listView with that selected user being inactive.
+        - For example, you select user "Bob" and type a message to chat, "Bob" is active (can actually go and see in "Active" listView, "Bob" will be there).
+Now, you want him to logOff, there are two ways you can log him off.
+ONE way is to select him from "Active" listView and he will become offline (can also see the blue button has no name now).
+SECOND way is to go to "All" listView and select "Bob" there, notice that as soon as you click "Bob", it directs you to "Active" listView with "Bob" not being there anymore (he's logged off!).
+        - NOTE: Once you make the user logOff, sendButton disables.
+It will only enable once you re-select a user from "All" listView.
+   - If you wish to add a new user, simply type user's name, and press "Add" button, then if you want this newUser to type a message, select him from "All" listView and send the message.
+   - NOTE: The program will not add a blank message into the chat, meaning if the textField is empty, the user can't send a message.

- -Things need to do:
+ - Things need to do:
    - Show only 10 recent messages not all the messages.
-   - Figure out to logOff the user if he/she clicks themselves in "Active" list.